epfl-ada/ada-2022-project-toestewbrr/README.md

 1. What are the most common character types in movies?
 2. What type of personalities appeared most in romance movies?
-3. How are characters paried together in romantic relationships?
+3. How are characters paired together in romantic relationships?

 ## Methods ✒️